Good afternoon, and thank you.

 The unequivocally good news is that the economic expansion is entering its seventh year with solid momentum.
 Over the past five years, real GDP growth has averaged a little over 2 percent and the unemployment rate has fallen by nearly a percentage point per year.
 I expect that pace of recovery to continue, despite strong global headwinds.

 Consumer spending is powering the economy.
-We’ve seen real consumer spending increase more than 3 percent over the past year and auto sales are on pace to exceed 17 million vehicles this year—the highest level seen since the early 2000s.
+We’ve seen real consumer spending increase more than 3 percent over the past year and auto sales are on pace to reach 17 million vehicles this year—the highest level seen since the early 2000s.
 Strong fundamentals point to continued solid gains going forward: Despite the recent declines in the stock market, the ratio of wealth to income is close to all-time highs, household debt burden has come down considerably, and real income growth—helped by the drop in energy prices—remains strong.
 Business spending is on an upswing as well.
-Overall, I see real GDP increasing at about a 2 percent annual rate on average over the second half of 2015 and next year.
+Overall, I see real GDP increasing at a 2¼ percent annual rate in the second half of 2015, and GDP growth to be a little above 2 percent next year.

 The labor market continues to improve as well.
 We’re on pace to add about 2.4 million jobs this year and job vacancies are the highest they’ve been since they started collecting the data back in 2000.
 Given the progress we’ve made and the momentum we’re seeing, we should reach or exceed full employment on a broad set of measures by the end of this year or early next year.
 In particular, I expect the unemployment rate to fall below 5 percent either later this year or early next year and remain there into 2017.